ros-ukraine/leobot/README.md

 To avoid this, you can create one container that supports USB joystick and another default one (using different `--name` parameters).

-You can test that joistick is available from the container with such command
+You can test that joistick is available from the container with a command
 ```
 cat /dev/input/js0
 ```